23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Hello!
 I'm KAREN from the SoCalization Marketing Department .

-It's a sudden, but how are you all doing on your day off?
-In the United States, many people go on road trips, especially on long holidays!
+This may be a bit sudden, but how do you spend your days off?
+In America, many people go on road trips, especially on long holidays!

-A “road trip” is a journey that takes hundreds or thousands of kilometers by car.
-You can stay where you want for as long as you want, and enjoy yourself wherever you want!
-There is a charm!
+A "road trip" is a journey by car that covers hundreds or thousands of kilometers.
+The appeal is that you can stay wherever you want for as long as you want, and enjoy the freedom to go wherever you want!

-It's been a little over a year since I came to San Diego, and I've taken a few road trips there.
-I've been to San Francisco, Arizona, Utah, and more.
+I've been in San Diego for a little over a year now and have been on a few road trips, including to San Francisco, Arizona, and Utah.

-In fact, I just recently returned from San Francisco and Yosemite National Park during Thanksgiving Break!
-Using the Pacific Coast Highway (commonly known as PCH), I also visited the places introduced this time!
+I just got back from San Francisco and Yosemite National Park during Thanksgiving Break!
+I took the Pacific Coast Highway (PCH) and went to the places I'm introducing today!

-Without further ado, I would like to introduce 23 recommended spots on the Pacific Coast Highway, which is very popular for road trips, from San Francisco to our holy land of San Diego!
+Without further ado, I would like to introduce 23 recommended spots to visit on the Pacific Coast Highway, which is a very popular road trip route, from San Francisco to our holy land, San Diego!

 About the Pacific Coast Highway!